(Updated January 2, 2021)

 So, you’ve heard about ADUs, eh?
 Maybe a friend was talking about her ‘granny flat’, you saw your neighbor recently did a garage conversion, or perhaps you overheard your coworkers talking about their latest investment opportunity.
 Well, thanks to some updated regulations in California, many homeowners can now legally create additional living spaces on their property.

-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we get inquiries every day about ADU projects – here are some key points you need to know.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable general contractors, we get inquiries every day about ADU projects – here are some key points you need to know.

 The meaning of ADU, otherwise known as an Accessory Dwelling Unit or Additional Dwelling Unit, is defined as a secondary housing unit with independent living facilities, on a residential lot in addition to the main house.
 Recently, both in California and in Los Angeles, these ‘dwelling units’ have been getting a lot of attention as both the city and state have drastically relaxed the restrictions and rules around building ADUs.
 This has created a boom of interest by homeowners around building such units in their backyard or converting their garage into a living space.

 Detached ADU in California | Credit: valleyhomedevelopment.com

 What you need to know about ADUs: There’s a New Law In Town

 Let’s briefly discuss the guidelines which have recently changed to make accessory dwelling units much more viable for many homeowners.
 As one method to help assuage the housing crisis, the state, along with many California cities, have eased many previous restrictions to building these structures.
 To simplify this article, I’ll be discussing the guidelines specific to ADUs in Los Angeles, so please keep in mind that other local cities will likely have their own set of rules.